Shefford vampire novel is ratings rival for horror legend Stephen King

 Growing up, the author himself enjoyed the fictional world of guns, guises and espionage and was hooked on the TV thriller 'Reilly, Ace of Spies', starring Sam Neill.

-Inspired to write, a young Dan compiled a 200 word manuscript but alas, a homage to Reilly Ace of Spies it was not.
+Inspired to write, a young Dan compiled a 200 word manuscript but alas, a rival to Reilly Ace of Spies it was not.

 "That's when I learned how to write with a reader and share a reader's critique.
 Mum become my first editor if you will in that sense and she didn't squash my dreams.
 She encouraged me, so I kept writing."